ejp-rd-vp/resource-metadata-schema/README.md

 ## Resource level JSON schema

-A example of a catalogue block in JSON schema is described in [catalog_block.json](catalog_block.json).
+A example of a catalog block in JSON schema is described in [catalog_block.json](catalog_block.json).

 A simplified representation of the same data in CSV format is in [catalog_block.csv](catalog_block.csv).